artgor261/Library-Manager/README.md

 ### del

-Print del.
+Print `del`.
 You should input book's ID.
 Then, check your json file.
 The item will be deleted.
 For example:

 ```
 Print command: del